 But that was not all.
 The Daredevils splurged Rs 4.2 crore on little-known West Indian all-rounder Carlos Brathwaite and then loaded their team with three wicket-keepers in Kerala’s Sanju Samson, India Under-19's Rishabh Pant and England’s Sam Billings.
 This is in addition to Quinton de Kock, South Africa’s wicket-keeper, who had already been retained previously.

-sky is the limit for young, talented Indian cricketers
+4. The sky is the limit for young, talented Indian cricketers

 Much conversation after an IPL auction often revolves around which player turned out to be the most expensive buy, but it is also worth examining the prices franchisees pay for the services of players in relation to their base prices.
 And going by the buying behaviour this time round, it is evident that franchisees are willing to go the whole hog if they detect potential in a young Indian cricketer.